ARPBlueSteel/sacabambaspis/content/Finding a good method of note taking.md

 Also, keep in mind what classes you will be taking when developing a note taking routine.
 For example, a student who takes typed notes during a class with Mr. Peters might struggle due to the difficulties in typing math (**I beg, I beg, do not use [LaTeX](https://www.latex-project.org/) to take notes during math class**).
 Teachers from RHS present information in different ways and in some cases you might not need to take notes for certain courses.

 **In general:**
-- [[English]] and Language courses require minimal note taking except for formats and grammar.
+- [[English]] and Language Acq courses require minimal note taking except for formats and grammar.
 In many cases the teacher will give a handout.
 - [[History]] is mostly text based
 - Math tends to require custom symbols and diagrams
 - [[Biology]] is mostly text based with the occasional diagram
+- For [[Chemistry]] both Yuen and Eastwood hands out note packages which are fill in and additional note taking is usually not needed.

 ## How do you organize information?